Road trip through Italy, Switzerland, and Germany

 From there we went to a second restaurant not far from the first one to enjoy dessert: panaccota, tiramisù, cake and mousse that we all shared.

-Our AirBNB included breakfast, which included croissants, focaccia, tea or coffee and a very lovely view of the ocean side.
+Our AirBNB included breakfast, which was served by the window, overlooking Genova.
+We had croissants, focaccia, tea, or coffee while taking in the very lovely view of the ocean side of the city.

 After that we stopped for a picture of the city from our area called Castelleto.